TYPO3-Documentation/t3docs-wiki-migration/output_pages/Codeeditor.rst

 -  beta 1

-On 13.05.2007 we released a first beta on typo3-unleashed.net/codepress [outdated link] as a patch against the TYPO3core-SVN-Version and an already patched corepackage.
+On 13.05.2007 we released a first beta on `typo3-unleashed.net/codepress <http://www.typo3-unleashed.net/codepress>`__ [not available anymore] as a patch against the TYPO3core-SVN-Version and an already patched corepackage.
 Download it, try it and send us your feedback!

 Roadmap and coming releases